carlosmaniero/jigjs/README.md

 - `path` is used to match the user request.
 - `name` is used to reverse a route.
-- `handler` is called whtn the path matches the user request.
+- `handler` is called when the path matches the user request.

 ```typescript
 new Routes([